 Early-stage delinquencies, however, climbed up just 0.06 percent in February from last year’s 2.08 percent.
-Loans which are behind their dues 30 to 59 days fall in this category.
+Loans which are behind their due dates 30 to 59 days fall in this category.

-The states of New York and New Jersey’s serious delinquency rated have remained relatively high even when rates have decreased at the National level.
+The states of New York and New Jersey’s serious delinquency rates have remained relatively high even when rates have decreased at the National level.

 “February-to-February increases in both 30-day-or-more delinquency rates and in serious delinquency rates were also observed in Alaska, Louisiana and Wyoming relating to the impact of the downturn in the global oil market,” CoreLogic President and CEO Frank Martell said.